hbctraining/Intro-to-ChIPseq-flipped/CUT&RUN/Intro_to_CUT&RUN.md

 * **Fragment size distribution.** The fragment size is measured by the start and end positions of a pair of reads in paired-end sequencing.
 Since the experimental protocol enriches short fragments, it is a routine to ensure that the fragment size is within the expected range (e.g., ≤ 120 bp).
 * **Adapter content percentage**.
 The percentage of reads retained after the read trimming step.
 For a good-quality dataset, the number of reads removed by trimming should be less than 10–15%, mostly corresponding to short fragments.
-* **Library size/sequence depth**
+* **Library size/sequence depth**.
+Ensure appropriate read depth (3-8 million reads per sample) was achieved.
 * **Read duplication rate**.
 The read duplication rate is defined as the fraction of paired reads that have identical starts for the first mate and ends for the second mate.
 Data should typically have a low read duplication rate (10–15%), although the rate may be higher for factors with an affinity for low-complexity regions.
+Can be filtered out if needed.
 * **Alignment percentage**.
-This should be > 80%.
+Majority of reads (> 80%) should align uniquely to the species genome.
-* **Number of peaks and FRiP**
+* **Number of peaks and FrIP**

 ### [CUT&RUNTools](https://github.com/fl-yu/CUT-RUNTools-2.0)
 An end-to-end computational pipeline specifically tailored to this technology.
 Latest version now available for single-cell analysis.
 CUT&RUNTools is implemented using Python, R, and BASH scripts.